shreyasminocha/shreyasminocha.me/content/blog/recursion-what-why-how.md

 This is in parallel to the recursive definition of the arithmetic series.
 We have a base case, of the first term and then, for any natural number `n`(above 1), the `n`-th term of the sequence is defined as the sum of the term before `n` and the common denominator.

 Very well, you may say, but how does this actually work?
-Indeed, at first this might seem very unintuitive, but it is extremely important to build a solid intuition for why this works.
+Indeed, it is extremely important to build a solid intuition for why this works.
 Having a look at how the computer actually executes this code might be of some help.

 The part of the computer that executes your code has something known as a stack.
 This is somewhat similar to a stack of dishes, or a stack of notebooks.
 In the first example, the last dish that is put on to the stack is the first one that gets cleaned.
 Similarly, in the second example, if you are familiar with how notebooks are corrected, the last notebook that goes into the stack of notebooks(provided you don't cheat and bury it in the bottom) is the first one that gets corrected.